sadmankiba/bendability/README.md

 pip install -r requirements.txt
 ```

 3. Run `pytest` to check all functions are running ok.
-This should finish under 15 minutes.
-Ideally, all tests should pass.
-But, currenly tests of some of my old code (`test_helsep.py`, `test_organizer.py`) is failing.
-Still, tests of all active codes (loops, domains, chromosome etc.) are passing.
+All tests should pass.
+First time running this might take about 30 minutes to 1 hour.
+From next on, test suite should complete faster.

 ```sh
 python3 -m pytest